 Below please find our annotated food filmography, including animated films and documentaries.
 Each entry in the following list contains a hyperlink to the film’s page on the International Movie Database.
 If the film is available in University of North Carolina at Chapel Hill’s Media Resource Center, you will find its call number as well as a hyperlink to its page in the MRC database.
-Finally, you will find a brief synopsis of each title as it relates to food, and links to any student essays on the film. * This work is in progress, so if you can think of films that we have omitted, or if you would like to contribute an annotation, please do post a reply and let us know!
+Finally, you will find a brief synopsis of each title as it relates to food, and links to any student essays on the film.
+(Anything marked with an asterisk needs a new synopsis.)
+This work is in progress, so if you can think of films that we have omitted, or if you would like to contribute an annotation, please do post a reply and let us know!

 3 Idiots.
 Hirani.
 2009, India.
 Three friends, Rancho, Raju, and Farhan, are college roommates who dream to become engineers.
 After witnessing tragedies occur to other students at the hands of their brutal principal, Virus, they become scared, until Rancho sparks confidence in the other two over a dinner at Virus’ daughters’ wedding.
 This inspiring moment over delicious food at Mona’s wedding propels the friends into following the dreams that they want to follow, and not just becoming engineers like their parents desired them to be.
 Synopsis by Abhishek Das.